andrey999333/Music_recommender/README.md

 # Music Recommendation

+This is a training project and the main purpose is to get more experience in building deep learning models for structured data.
+Another objective is to create REST API with Flask to serve the model.
 In this project I create and train the model for dataset https://www.kaggle.com/c/kkbox-music-recommendation-challenge/data.
 The aim is to predict if a user will listen a song for a second time within a month after the first time.
 Based on this information a recommendation system can be built.

 ## Cleaning the data, creating and training the model